MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTenantNetworkSite.md

 The ID of the online voice routing policy assigned to the site.

 ### EnableLocationBasedRouting
-Boolean stating if Location Based Routing is enabled on the site.
+Boolean stating whether Location-Based Routing is enabled on the site.

 ### EmergencyCallRoutingPolicyTagID
 The ID of the Teams emergency call routing policy assigned to the site.